flamingock/flamingock-examples/graalvm/README.md

 This project demonstrates how to integrate [Flamingock](https://github.com/mongock/flamingock-project) and GraalVM native image, offering significantly faster startup times and reduced memory footprint compared to traditional JVM applications.
 It includes examples for both Maven and Gradle.

+> **Note**: This is a simplified example to demonstrate Flamingock integration with GraalVM native image.
+For production applications, please refer to the official GraalVM documentation for comprehensive native image configuration guidelines.

 ## Why GraalVM with Flamingock?

 - **Reduced Startup Time**: GraalVM native images compile your application ahead-of-time into a standalone executable, resulting in near-instant startup times.
 This is particularly beneficial for cloud-native applications and microservices.